What we’re about

 Upcoming events (4+)

 **Check back to see if the date or start time has changed.
-This ride could get replaced or will be postponed if the chance of rain is above 29%, or wind speed or wind gusts are above 14 mph (per Accuweather) **
+This ride may be postponed if the chance of rain is above 40%, or wind speed or wind gusts are above 15 mph (per Accuweather) or if temperature is above 96*F at noon **

 DESCRIPTION